joeyksclark/reebelo-case-study-website/README.md

 ## To Test with Postman
 1. Startup the server locally using the directions above.
-2. Import the Postman collection file: `ReebeloCaseStudy.postman_collection.json`
+2. Import the Postman collection file: `ReebeloCaseStudy.postman_collection.json`.
+(TODO) Keep in mind you may need to initialize the database tables with sample data.
 3. Run the suite!